Ranking the top point guards for the 2018-19 NBA season

 Top PGs of the 2017-18 Season

 The NBA is all about guards.
 You need an world-class guard to have a chance to with the NBA Championship.
-So, now that it's playoff season, who is the best PG in the NBA?
+So, who is the best PG in the NBA?

 5. John Wall